AndrewConway/ConcreteSTV/README.md

 Unlike many forms of voting, the actual counting of STV elections is not trivial, and indeed there are many plausible quite different sets of rules for STV.
 The aim of ConcreteSTV is to implement versions of STV that are actually used in a variety of jurisdictions.
+This emphasis on perfectly matching actual the algorithms used in actual, concrete elections is where the name comes from.

 ConcreteSTV is a rewrite of an [earlier project](https://github.com/SiliconEconometrics/PublicService) but does not yet have all the features of the earlier project.
 However it is more user friendly, and future development will be concentrating on this project.

-Results from the earlier project were used to find and fix bugs [in the ACT STV count](https://github.com/SiliconEconometrics/PublicService/blob/master/CountVotes/2020%20Errors%20In%20ACT%20Counting.pdf), and to identify bugs [in the NSW count](https://raw.githubusercontent.com/SiliconEconometrics/PublicService/master/CountVotes/2016%20NSW%20LGE%20Errors.pdf) which led the NSW Parliament to simplify the rules.
+Results from the earlier project were used to find and fix bugs [in the 2020 ACT STV count](reports/2020%20Errors%20In%20ACT%20Counting.pdf), and to identify bugs in the [2012](reports/NSWLGE2012CountErrorTechReport.pdf) and [2016](reports/2016%20NSW%20LGE%20Errors.pdf) NSW count which led the NSW Parliament to simplify the rules.
 Everyone is encouraged to use this code to double-check and correct election results.

-## Currently Supported Elections
+## Currently Supported Election Rules

 - **Federal** My interpretation of the Australian Federal Senate election system.
+The federal rules have surplus distributed among all ballots, continuing or not, with one shared transfer value.
+The legislation changed significantly between 2013 and 2016, removing formal party tickets and changing formality requirements, but those get dealt with in this system before these count rules apply.
 The legislation appears ambiguous in various places to me, in particular when rules 273(17) or 273(18) are applied.
 I interpret both as after all exclusions and surplus distributions are finished.
 I don't claim this is more reasonable than other interpretations.
 I also have a variety of interpretations of the rules the Australian Electoral Commission (AEC) actually used in recent elections.
 I cannot find out what rules they _actually_ used as the source code of their program to count them is a tightly held secret, but one can make a good guess by looking at the provided distribution of preferences.
+See [Our Report](reports/RecommendedAmendmentsSenateCountingAndScrutiny.pdf) for details of the differences between the below specific rules.
   - **AEC2013** This is my interpretation of the rules actually used by the AEC for the 2013 election.
     It is very similar to *Federal* except
       - When resolving 3 way ties by looking at prior counts, any difference is used as a discriminator,